Proxima Centauri b: Setbacks to habitability

-On the other hand, red dwarfs like Proxima Centauri have a lifespan much longer than the Sun, up to many times the estimated age of the Universe, and thus give life plenty of time to develop.
+On the other hand, red dwarfs like Proxima Centauri have a lifespan much longer than the Sun, exceeding the estimated age of the Universe, and thus give life plenty of time to develop.
 The radiation emitted by Proxima Centauri is ill-suited for oxygen-generating photosynthesis but sufficient for anoxygenic photosynthesis although it is unclear how life depending on anoxygenic photosynthesis could be detected.
 One study in 2017 estimated that the productivity of a Proxima Centauri b ecosystem based on photosynthesis may be about 20% that of Earth's.

 Observation and exploration

-As of 2021, Proxima Centauri b has not yet been directly imaged, as its separation from Proxima Centauri is too small for that.
+As of 2021, Proxima Centauri b has not yet been directly imaged, as its separation from Proxima Centauri is too small.
 It is unlikely to transit Proxima Centauri from Earth's perspective; all surveys have failed to find evidence for any transits of Proxima Centauri b.
-The star is monitored for the possible emission of technology-related radio signals by the Breakthrough Listen project which in April–May 2019 detected the BLC1 signal; later investigations however indicated it is probably of human origin.
+The star is monitored for the possible emission of technology-related radio signals by the Breakthrough Listen project which in April–May 2019 detected the BLC1 signal; later investigations, however, indicated it is probably of human origin.

 Future large ground-based telescopes and space-based observatories such as the James Webb Space Telescope and the Nancy Grace Roman Space Telescope could directly observe Proxima Centauri b, given its proximity to Earth, but disentangling the planet from its star would be difficult.
 Possible traits observable from Earth are the reflection of starlight from an ocean, the radiative patterns of atmospheric gases and hazes and of atmospheric heat transport.
 Efforts have been done to determine what Proxima Centauri b would look like to Earth if it has particular properties such as atmospheres of a particular composition.

 Even the fastest spacecraft built by humans would take a long time to travel interstellar distances; Voyager 2 would take about 75,000 years to reach Proxima Centauri.
 Among the proposed technologies to reach Proxima Centauri b in human lifespans are solar sails that could reach speeds of 20% the speed of light; problems would be how to decelerate a probe when it arrives in the Proxima Centauri system and collisions of the high-speed probes with interstellar particles.
 Among the projects of travelling to Proxima Centauri b are the Breakthrough Starshot project, which aims to develop instruments and power systems that can reach Proxima Centauri in the 21st century.

 View from Proxima Centauri b

-From Proxima Centauri b, the binary stars Alpha Centauri would be considerably brighter than Venus is from Earth, with an apparent magnitude of −6.8 and −5.2 respectively.
+From the surface of Proxima Centauri b, the binary stars Alpha Centauri would be considerably brighter than Venus is from Earth, with an apparent magnitude of −6.8 and −5.2, respectively.
 The Sun would appear as a bright star with an apparent magnitude of 0.40 in the constellation of Cassiopeia.
 The brightness of the Sun would be similar to that of Achernar or Procyon from Earth.